 Something extraordinary is happening in Mexico, and it's something you may not be aware of.
 As The New York Times has reported, Mexico is the "new land of opportunity."
-The country's economic growth and stability, they write, has "easily outpaced the giants of the hemisphere—making the country more attractive to fortune seekers worldwide."

 As a retired police officer and attorney from Dallas says about the Lake Chapala area (the most popular expat retirement enclave in Mexico) where he lives, if you spend wisely, you can have a "caviar lifestyle on a tuna fish pension."